microsoft/fhir-server/docs/BulkImport.md

 ## Prerequisites

 * NDJSON FHIR data to be imported.
-* You may have multiple NDJSON files.
+* You may have multiple NDJSON files in single import.
+There is a soft limit on maximum number of files, it exceeds 10000.

 ### Current limitations